Loan Modification Now Available Through Chapter 7 Bankruptcy

 When it comes to saving the family home, however, Chapter 13 has traditionally been a superior option, because it allows the homeowner to apply for mortgage modification mediation through a federal portal.
 This often allows people to keep their homes in bankruptcy.

 Chapter 7 now allows mortgage loan modification

 Unlike Chapter 13, which requires the debtor to spread debts over a long repayment period, Chapter 7 is much quicker.
 In fact, most debtors can expect to have the process completed in less than six months – sometimes as quickly as four months.
 In the past, however, Chapter 7 debtors were unable to apply for loan modification to save their homes.

 But if a person is facing bankruptcy, it stands to reason that he or she may not be able to make the existing payments without some form of modification that would allow for lower payments.
 New rules now permit Chapter 7 debtors to use the power of a federal court judge to require a lender to participate in mortgage modification mediation.

 Chapter 7 is by far the quickest option, and it allows a clean start without drawing out payments over 3-5 years.
 As such, now debtors have the best of both worlds.
 By allowing individuals to modify their mortgage loans while still completing the bankruptcy process in just four months – the same as any other Chapter 7 proceeding – these new bankruptcy rules allow debtors the benefit of saving their homes.

-Experienced Orlando bankruptcy attorneys like Amy Goodblatt were among the first to assist clients with restructuring home loan payments as part of their Chapter 7 bankruptcy plans.
+Experienced Orlando bankruptcy lawyers like Amy Goodblatt were among the first to assist clients with restructuring home loan payments as part of their Chapter 7 bankruptcy plans.
 Don’t hesitate to reach out to Amy Goodblatt today for a consultation on your case or if you need professional assistance immediately.